Buying an Investment Property in 10 Steps

 DIY Deal Sourcing

-While lots of people rely on real estate agents to help them find and negotiate deals on investment properties, you don’t have to use one.
+While lots of people rely on real estate buying agents to help them find and negotiate deals on investment properties, you don’t have to use one.
 The right agent can help you save time and money—many of the good ones can not only help you find properties, but also help you negotiate good deals and find the right lender as well.

 However, there are plenty of people who are able to find and buy investment properties without them.